What to do When Someone Dies

 The registrar will give you:

-• A certificate of registration of death (form BD8).
-You should fill this out and return it in the pre-paid envelope if the person was receiving State Pension or any benefits
+• Certificate for DWP (form BD8).
+You should fill this out and return it in the pre-paid envelope if the person was receiving State Pension or any benefits.
+There is now also the ‘Tell Us Once’ service to contact all appropriate government agencies

 • Leaflets about bereavement benefits